margarita-sk/JavaTheoreticalKnowledge/for-script/spring-core.md

 <details>
 	<summary>What is @PropertySource?</summary>
-Annotation that allows to add property source to environment.
+Annotation that allows the addition of property source to the environment.
 To be used in configuration classes: @PropertySource("classpath:/com/myco/app.properties")
 </details>

 <details>
-	<summary>How internalisation is implemented in Spring?</summary>
+	<summary>How internalization is implemented in Spring?</summary>
 	Spring provides i18 - **`MessageSource`**
 messages.properties
 </details>